torbsd/torbsd.github.io/fbsd-relays.md

 ### Syntax ###

-The shell is denoted with % and a single tab indent.

->% this is a shell command

-File names and paths are italicized.

-*/usr/local/etc/tor/torrc*

-Standard out, or what the computer is displaying is indicated in bold.
-For instance, if Tor starts successfully, as a client, this line would appear in the log file:

-__Nov 22 22:14:20.000 [notice] Bootstrapped 100%: Done__

-File additions are indicated with a plus symbol with a single tab indent.

->+add this line=1
+Refer to the [Documentation Style Guide](doc-guide.html) for information about syntax in this document.

+### FreeBSD Documentation ###

 FreeBSD maintains documentation in the [FreeBSD Handbook] and in the [manual pages].
 The man pages are also available directly on a FreeBSD system.
-Parenthesis after a word indicates the relevant manual page number.
-To access the man page for ntpd(8), for instance, type:

->% man 8 ntpd

 ## The Quick and Short Version ##